opencog/atomspace/examples/atomspace/README.md

 a good idea of the basics from the demos here, go and explore the examples there.
 Return to the advanced examples here after exploring the pattern engine.

+Network and disk I/O demos are in the [storage](../storage) directory.

 Introductory Examples
 ---------------------